 5.37.5.1 General

 A PDU Set is comprised of one or more PDUs carrying an application layer payload such as a video frame or video slice.
+One or both of the following capabilities are supported for PDU Set based Handling:

+- PDU Set based QoS handling and UPF PDU Set identification and marking

+- PDU Set based packet discard and UPF PDU Set identification and marking

 The PDU Set based QoS handling by the NG-RAN is determined by PDU Set QoS Parameters in the QoS profile of the QoS Flow (specified in clause 5.7.7) and PDU Set information provided by the PSA UPF via N3/N9 interface as described in clause 5.37.5.2.
 The PDU Set based QoS Handling can be applied for GBR and non-GBR QoS Flows.

+PDU Set based packet discard by the NG-RAN is determined by the PDU Set information provided by the PSA UPF as described in clause 5.37.5.2, independent of the QoS profile.

 The AF should provide PDU Set related assistance information for dynamic PCC control.
 One or more of the following PDU Set related assistance information may be provided to the NEF/PCF using the AF session with required QoS procedures in clauses 4.15.6.6 and 4.15.6.6a of TS 23.502 [3].